evolution-ui/evolution-ui/contribute.md

   // [...]
 ```

-Now, if the component's name will change, our component will work without any problem.
+Now, if the component's name will change, our component won't be broken.

+**IMPORTANT NOTE**: You don't need to add vendor prefixes to your css rules since Evolution UI makes use of `autoprefixer`.

-#### Pushing the resulting component on the repository
+#### How to push your component on the repository

 As a rule of thumb, each component must be reviewed before getting into the framework.